 Term Definition Adverse Event (AE) Any untoward medical occurrence in a participant whether it is considered to be related to the intervention or not, that includes a clinical sign, symptom, or condition and /or an observation of a near incident.
 (This does not include pre-existing conditions recorded as such at baseline) Serious Adverse Event (SAE) Any Adverse Event or untoward medical occurrence in a trial participant that can be wholly or partly to the intervention which resulted in any of the following: Results in death; or Is life-threatening (places the participant, in the view of the Investigator, at immediate risk of death) Requires hospitalisation or prolongation of existing hospitalisation (hospitalisation is defined as an inpatient admission, regardless of length of stay; even if it is a precautionary measure for observation; including hospitalisation for an elective procedure, for a pre-existing condition) Results in persistent or significant disability or incapacity (substantial disruption of one's ability to conduct normal life functions) Consists of a congenital anomaly or birth defect (in offspring of participants regardless of time of diagnosis).
 Or is another important medical condition Important medical events that may not be immediately life-threatening or result in death or hospitalisation but may jeopardise the participant or may require intervention to prevent one of the outcomes listed in the definition of serious will also be considered serious.
-Adverse (ADR) Drug Reaction An adverse drug reaction (ADR) is defined as a response to a medicinal (investigational or non- investigational) product that is noxious and unintended.
+Adverse Drug Reaction (ADR) An adverse drug reaction (ADR) is defined as a response to a medicinal (investigational or non- investigational) product that is noxious and unintended.
 The phrase "response to a medicinal product" means that a causal relationship between a medicinal product and an adverse event is at least a possibility.
-An ADR, in contrast to an adverse event, is characterized by the fact that a causal relationship between the medicinal product and the occurrence is suspected.
-All adverse events judged by either the reporting investigator or the sponsor as having a reasonable causal relationship to a medicinal product qualify as ADRs

-IRAS number: 275470 Protocol NOPRODPAH4006 / Final Version 3.0 05/11/2020
+IRAS number: 275470 Protocol NOPRODPAH4006 / Final Version 4.19/05/2021 Page 21 of 42 reasonable causal relationship to a medicinal product qualify as ADRs